JiriHoffmann/cis357-FinalProject/README.md

 ### Selecting app category

-This tab focuses on discoverability of the app.
+This tab focuses on the discoverability of the app.
 You will be adding a category where the app can be found and tags to help improve organic searching as well as some additional contact information in case there are any additional questions during the review.

 ### Store listing